AlessandroLongo23/Plotter/SIMULATION_README.md

 # Hospital Simulation Interface

-This project implements a complete hospital simulation system with a Python backend and Svelte frontend, connected via WebSocket for real-time parameter configuration and visualization.
+This project implements a complete hospital simulation system with a Python backend and Svelte frontend, using HTTP API for communication.

 ## Features

-### Backend (Python)
+### Backend (Python API)
 - Stochastic hospital simulation with multiple wards and patient types
 - Configurable parameters: bed distribution, arrival rates, length of stay
-- WebSocket server for real-time communication
+- HTTP API endpoints for simulation and default parameters
 - Event-based simulation with comprehensive logging

 ### Frontend (Svelte + p5.js)